JiaLiangC/ambari-website/versioned_docs/version-2.7.5/ambari-dev/ambari-code-layout.md

 Major components of Ambari reside in their own sub-folders under the root folder, to maintain clean separation of code.

-Folder | Components or Purpose
+Folder | Components or Purpos
 ------|---------------------
 ambari-server | Code for the main Ambari server which manages Hadoop through the agents installed on each node. ambari-agent  | Code for the Ambari agents which run on each node that the server above manages.